 - Hand out puzzle pieces for positive behavior incentives throughout the week, and give students the chance to earn a prize by completing their own personal positive behavior puzzle.

 Get students really thinking at the beginning of the week by asking them to create a list of different types of puzzles.
 Then encourage each student to create a puzzle by the end of the week that connects to something you’ve done in class.
 It can be a puzzle, like one of the digital puzzles, or it could be a picture that connects to a text the class has ready.

 Try not to set too many guidelines for this activity, as students will approach it in different ways, and that is perfectly okay.
 Let them be creative!
 They may even create something you can use during ‘Puzzle Week’ next year!

 Note: If you’ve been consistently doing Close Reads with Mystery Pictures throughout the year, then a fun activity for puzzle week may be having students create-their-own close reads with mystery pictures using this blog post as a guide!

-A ‘Puzzle Week’ could be the perfect theme week for these coming months and hopefully this post has got your wheels turning.
-When I am considering implementing a new idea, I have a couple unexpected places that I look for inspiration, check out that blog post here.
+A ‘Puzzle Week’ could be the perfect theme week for these coming months, and hopefully, this post has got your wheels turning.
+When I am considering implementing a new idea, I have a couple of unexpected places where I look for inspiration.
+Check out that blog post here.
 I also strongly recommend looking into what’s available at the dollar store because they are sure to have some puzzles you can use to get started!